tardate/LittleArduinoProjects/Electronics101/ML741/README.md

 # ML741

-An LM741-style OpAmp built with discrete components
+The "Medium-Large 741" - an LM741-style OpAmp built with discrete components

 ## Notes